How Credit Counseling Works: Will It Get You Out of Debt for Good?

 Nonprofit credit counseling sounds like an ideal way to get out of debt.
 Asking a credit counselor to step in and take over your finances sounds easy and low-stress.
 But does it work?

-Using credit counseling for debt relief is more complicated than it seems.
+But using credit counseling for debt relief can be more complicated than it seems.

 Will you be able to follow through and complete the plan?
 Here’s what you need to know.